dbudiii/tg-scrape/README.md

 To install cryptg: pip install telethon-tgcrypto

-Telegram Scraper Bot: Bot will scrape for tokens in specific telegram chats and pull specific financial data to be displayed.
+Telegram Scraper Bot: Bot will scrape for token addresses in specific telegram chats and pull specific financial data to be displayed.
 It will look to pull:

 - Token name [DONE]
 - Token Symbol [DONE]
-- Token address
 - Number of times it has been mentioned in chats
 - FDV

+We can also run a check for just symbols

 Optional: